Off-ramping: where and how to spend your cryptocurrency

 - Piggyback on the gift card economy

-- Use specialty exchange service providers
+- Use crypto-native service providers

 - Join a digital employment cooperative that accepts cryptocurrency